rawnet/api-toolkit/README.md

 ```
 #### Render
 Listing render function takes an array of items.
-Most likely this will be called in conjunction with your session success function.
+Most likely this will be called in conjunction with your session's success function.
 ```
 this.session.on('success', function() {
   listing.render(this.reponse)